Image from our Wanderlust 2017 wall calendar featuring adventure photographs by Chris Burkard. Click image for more info.

 - Fittingly, Rare Disease Day is acknowledged on February 29.

-- The term “leap” year refers to the fact that, while fixed-day holidays advance by one weekday each year, the added Leap Day causes these holidays to “leap” over a weekday.
-(Let’s take Saint Patrick’s Day for example, on March 17: 2013 it was on a Sunday, 2014 a Monday, 2015 a Tuesday, but it will “leap over” Wednesday this year and be on a Thursday.)
+- The term “leap” year refers to the fact that, while fixed-day holidays advance by one day each year, the added Leap Day causes these holidays to “leap” over a day.
+(Let’s take Saint Patrick’s Day for example, on March 17, 2013 it was on a Sunday, 2014 a Monday, 2015 a Tuesday.)

 Originally from Australia, Tanya Fox spent several years living and working in Germany, where she happened to meet a nice young man from Oregon.
 She ended up moving to Portland to marry him, where they now live with their two children.
 She works as a freelance editor, proofreader, writer, and translator, and delights in the wide variety her work brings her.
 She can be contacted for publishing projects.